 Q: What can you tell us about your upcoming works?

 A: My new novel, STONE HEART, will be coming out in August 2022.
 It is a bit of a departure for me: I've really only written in the fantasy genre, and this is women's fiction.
-It is a story about regrets, what ifs, and the the sometimes spectacularly dumb decisions we make for love.
-I also have a short story coming out in April 2022 as part of the FAMILY Anthology from Writing Bloc.
+It is a story about relationships, regrets, and the the sometimes spectacularly dumb decisions we make for love.

 Q: When do you enjoy doing when you’re not writing?